atmcgrath/workshops/bitsy.md

 - Create two rooms
 - Create an exit/entrance between the two rooms
+- Create an ending
 - Place tiles to create obstacles
 - Place your sprite and items
+- Edit your user interface dialog

+## Challenges

+- Customize your colors
+- Customize your avatar, sprites, tiles, and items
+- Create a locked exit

 # End-game {background-color="indigo"}